bokulich-lab/moshpit-docs/docs/chapters/03_workflows/06_functional_profiling.md

 # How to profile functional potential

 ::::{tip} Goal
 Characterize the metabolic and functional capacity of your metagenomic samples.
-Two complementary approaches are available: read-based profiling with HUMAnN 3 (fast, no assembly required) and MAG-based annotation with EggNOG-mapper (genome-resolved, requires the full assembly and binning pipeline).
+Three complementary approaches are available: read-based profiling with HUMAnN 3 (fast, no assembly required), contig-based annotation with EggNOG-mapper (early insights, no binning required), and MAG-based annotation with EggNOG-mapper (genome-resolved, requires the full assembly and binning pipeline).
 ::::

 ---